Editor's note: this blog post was originally written in 2016 and has been updated for clarity and updated information.

 Beat the postman on price this Christmas

-We love a good Christmas dinner!
-Well, we love eating it.
-However, preparing it is a different story altogether.
-If you've been selected as the lucky one to host this year, you might be worrying about costs.
+I don't know about you, but my favourite part of the big day is Christmas dinner.
+However, if you've got the task of hosting this year you might be worrying about costs.
 Fear not, there are plenty of ways to cut down and save when throwing your Christmas bash.

-If you're hosting this year, why not ask everyone to chip in and bring along their favourite Christmas dish?
+If you're hosting for lots of people this year, why not ask everyone to chip in and bring along their favourite Christmas dish?
 You can provide the basics and set up the table and everyone will have more than enough to eat.
-It's a great alternative to spending more and you'll have lots of leftovers, yum!

 Downsize your turkey to save money